 Kongsfjorden

-Data for Kongsfjorden (western Spitsbergen, SSvalbard) were based on two comparative quantitative diving investigations along a depth transect off a location called Hansneset from 1996/98 and 2012/2013 and included records of the species A. esculenta, L. digitata, L. solidungula, Saccharina latissima and Saccorhiza dermatodea (Hop et al. 2012; Bartsch et al. 2015).
+Data for Kongsfjorden (western Spitsbergen, Svalbard) were based on two comparative quantitative diving investigations along a depth transect off a location called Hansneset from 1996/98 and 2012/2013 and included records of the species A. esculenta, L. digitata, L. solidungula, Saccharina latissima and Saccorhiza dermatodea (Hop et al. 2012; Bartsch et al. 2015).
 Replicate quadrats of either 0.5 x 0.5 or 1 x 1 m (n = 3-6) have been randomly collected along a depth gradient between 0 and 15 m and biomass, abundance and depth distribution of all species was determined and compared between time periods.
 The study in 1996/98 covered three seasons (spring, summer, autumn) while in 2012/13 sampling took place in summer (June to August).
-Details upon site, sampling and overall biodiversity are given in Hop et 2012, Fredriksen et al. (2014), Paar et al. (2015) and Bartsch et al. (2015.
+Details upon site, sampling and overall biodiversity are given in Hop et 2012, Fredriksen et al. (2014), Paar et al. (2015) and Bartsch et al. (2015).

 Norway

 Data for the Norwegian coast represent the status and trends of the dominating forest building species L. hyperborea and Saccharina latissima.
-The Norwegian coast houses other kelp species as well (A. esculenta, L. digitata, Saccorhiza polyschides, S. dermatodea), but data on their distribution and temporal trends was inadequate.
-Consequently, these species were not included.
-Field observations (underwater camera or diving) were available in some areas, while other areas were covered by distribution, either envelope models (based on knowledge on the distribution of the species along depth and wave exposure gradients) or spatial predictive models based on a large number of field observations (>5000) and statistical analyses of the distribution along geophysical gradients (following the methods of Bekkby et al. 2009; Norderhaug & Christie 2009; Rinde et al. 2014).
+The Norwegian coast hosts additional kelp species (A. esculenta, L. digitata, Saccorhiza polyschides, S. dermatodea), but data on their distribution and temporal trends was very sparse, and these species were not included.
+Field observations (underwater camera or diving) were available in some areas, while other areas were covered by distribution modelling, either envelope models (based on knowledge on the distribution of the species along depth and wave exposure gradients) or spatial predictive models based on a large number of field observations (>5000) and statistical analyses of the distribution along geophysical gradients (following the methods of Bekkby et al. 2009; Norderhaug & Christie 2009; Rinde et al. 2014).
 For some grid-cells both field and model data were available.
 Area of Laminaria hyperborea kelp loss was estimated from models (Rinde et al. 2014).
 A grid cell was defined as “reduction” (i.e. having lost L. hyperborea kelp due to sea urchin grazing) if the whole grid cell was within sheltered or moderately wave exposed areas (Norderhaug and Christie 2009).
-In some grid cells, the kelp forest has been lost in the inner, more sheltered part, but still persists in the more exposed parts.
-These cells were not categorized as “reduction”.
+In some grid cells, the kelp forest has been lost in the inner, more sheltered part, but still persisted in the more exposed areas.
+These cells were not categorized as “reduction” but as “stable”.
 Grid cells representing areas with recovery of L. hyperborea in previously sea urchin grazed areas were classified as “expansion”.

 The knowledge of the distribution of S. latissima in mid and northern Norway is poor, hence no data on this species were included in the grid cells for this area.
 In Skagerrak and the southwest part of Norway, more data were available (Moy and Christie 2012).
-The status of S. latissima in Skagerrak was in this study based on statistical models of field data (Bekkby and Moy 2011).
+The status of S. latissima in Skagerrak in this study was based on statistical models of field data (Bekkby and Moy 2011).
 For the rest of the country, the S. latissima distribution was determined through envelope modelling (Gundersen et al. 2012).
-In some areas categorized as reduction areas for S. latissima, there might be some specimens left in the more wave exposed part.
+In some areas categorized as reduction areas for S. latissima, there might have been some specimens left in the more wave exposed areas.

 German Coast North Sea and the Baltic Sea